solid-adventure/trivial-api/README.md

 ### STOP

 First, verify that you need to configure this repository locally.
-Most development can be done with a local copy of lupin pointed at the staging API server.
-You should only need to install this Rails application if you will be making changes to the API itself.
+Unless you are working on the API itself, most development can be done with a local copy of trivial-ui pointed at the staging API server.

 If you are certain you need to set up this app, follow the instructions below.